Top things to do in Brisbane on a budget

 - November 2017

-Blessed with arts and cultural centres, plentiful park lands, a diverse food scene, and a glorious subtropical climate, Brisbane has long outgrown its reputation as just a big country town.
-Luckily for visitors, many of Brisbane’s highlights are free to enjoy – here are some of the top things to do that won’t break the bank.
+Blessed with art galleries and cultural centres, plentiful park lands, a diverse food scene, and a glorious subtropical climate, Brisbane has long outgrown its reputation as just a big country town.
+Even better, many of the city’s highlights are free to enjoy!
+Here are some of our favourites.

 Picnic at Kangaroo Point Cliffs

-Directly east of the city across the Brisbane River are the heritage-listed Kangaroo Point Cliffs – a sheer wall of volcanic rock that was once quarried to provide the stone that helped build Brisbane.
-From atop the cliffs there are picture-postcard views of the city skyline.
-At night the cliff face is lit up, showing off the craggy formations that attract so many rock climbers and abseilers.
-The cliffs also form a striking backdrop to the riverside below, where there are walking trails, shady groves and picnic areas.
-Pack the gourmet treats and spread a blanket on the grass for a meal under the stars.
+Directly east of the city across the Brisbane River are the heritage-listed Kangaroo Point Cliffs – a sheer wall of volcanic rock popular with rock climbers and abseilers.
+Take in the picture-postcard views of the city skyline from the top or enjoy a picnic by the riverside below, where there are walking trails and shady groves.
+At night the cliff face is lit up, so you could even pack some gourmet treats and spread a blanket on the grass for a meal under the stars.

 Enjoy views and nature at Mount Coot-tha